samumantha/instructor-training/content/interactive-teaching.md

 every single code covered in a workshop might be too much, but instructors should try to manually write out as much as is reasonable to do.

-### Good software practices

-We shouldn't assume that all learners are aware of best software development practices.
-It is therefore a good idea to adhere to good practices in demos and type-along sessions (e.g. by following style conventions or using version control and testing in code examples), so that participants become acquainted with them as a side benefit of attending a workshop.

 ---